Chen Qiyou: China Zhi Gong Party and death

 Chen urged the ZG to ally with the Chinese Communist Party and its People's Democratic United Front; and in this capacity he sent a telegram acknowledging the ZG's interest in attending a joint consultative conference.
 In the meanwhile, he established Public Opinion, a publication that was used to espouse ZG's ideals and decry the Chiang government.
 With fellow party members, he furtively made his way north in December 1948, participating in a planning session for the joint consultative conference in June 1949.
 In September, he attended the inaugural Chinese People's Political Consultative Conference, delivering a speech that urged the overseas Chinese to return to the mainland and help build the country.

 In 1950, during the ZG's Fourth National Congress, Chen was elected to the presidium.
 He was elected chairman in November 1952, during the Fifth National Congress, and re-elected in April 1956.
 He represented the ZG in several national organizations, serving as a member of the standing committees of the first, second, and third National People's Congresses.
 He was also a member of numerous committees, including the Chinese Committee for World Peace, the Sino-Soviet Friendship Association, and the Afro-Asian Solidarity Committee.
 In 1956, he was part of a delegation that travelled to the Soviet Union, Romania, and Czechoslovakia.
 Chen died in Beijing on 10 December 1970.
-He had had four sons, Shouren, Shouqin, Shouxin, and Weili.
+He had four sons, Shouren, Shouqin, Shouxin, and Weili.